OperationFman/portfolio/README.md

 &nbsp;

-## Design Decisions

-This project was created as an opportunity to experiment and explore new techniques in web development.
-Initially, I came from a React Native background and wanted to expand my folio by trying out various styling tools.
-After evaluating options such as default CSS and Tailwind, I ultimately decided to use SASS for its ease of use and reliability.

-&nbsp;

-Performance was a primary concern as the website serves as my portfolio and is frequently visited by recruiters and potential employers.
-To ensure a smooth user experience, I kept the use of NPM packages to a minimum and wrote custom code to meet specific needs, opting for raw CSS whenever possible.
-The efforts to optimize performance are reflected in the high lighthouse score, as shown below.
+Performance was a key concern since this website is my portfolio and is frequently visited by recruiters and potential employers.
+To ensure a smooth user experience, I kept the use of NPM packages to a minimum and wrote custom code for specific needs, preferring raw CSS whenever possible.
+My efforts to optimize performance are reflected in the strong Lighthouse score, as shown below.

 ![Lighthouse Score](https://user-images.githubusercontent.com/42459707/217158718-b1019176-005a-4f20-8c03-a5fedfdf1c4a.png)

 &nbsp;

-Test-driven development was another major focus during the project's development.
-I aimed to gain a strong understanding of this development style, although it proved to be easier to implement with static pages.
+Test-driven development (TDD) was another major focus during this project.
+I aimed to gain a solid understanding of this development style, though I found it easier to implement with static pages.
 Complex APIs presented a greater challenge in this regard.
 The results of these efforts are shown below.

 ![Yarn Test](https://user-images.githubusercontent.com/42459707/217159178-7104801d-195d-4262-b518-e8236a3b24a3.png)

 &nbsp;

-Dark mode support was also a consideration, adding an extra layer of complexity to the development process which was interesting to implement but after a few yeas of testing I found almost no users willingly switched to light mode, so it has been removed.
+I also considered dark mode support, which added an interesting layer of complexity to the development process.
+However, after a few years of testing, I noticed almost no users voluntarily switched to light mode, so I've since removed that feature.

 ![Homepage in Light Mode](https://user-images.githubusercontent.com/42459707/217158552-4cce377e-23ca-424a-88fb-7d4ac7d005d4.png)